top of page

 When an athlete is able to push harder and last longer, you can see an overall improvement in performance.

-3. Improves Muscle Oxygenation
+3. Compression Improves Muscle Oxygenation

 Whenever you’re moving, exercising, training, competing, or whatever it may be, the muscles in your body start working harder and demand an increase in oxygen.